Client: National Museums NI

 Objects from National Museums NI collections on display are intended to offer a glimpse into how identities have been, and continue to be, shaped in Ireland and Northern Ireland.

 The challenge was to create an exhibition that is both respectful and humorous with regards the cultural stereotypes that exist in Northern Ireland.

-As props from the Derry Girls TV show were being exhibited as key objects in the exhibition it made sense to align the overall tone of the exhibition with that of the show.
+As props from the Derry Girls TV show were being exhibited as key objects in the exhibition, there was an opportunity to align the overall tone of the exhibition with that of the show.

-Out of this thought process evolved the concept for an Interactive - Touchscreen and Wall Projection - whereby visitors to the exhibition could determine how Protestant or Catholic they were according to the world of Derry Girls.
+Out of this thought process evolved the concept for an Interactive - touchscreen and wall projection - whereby visitors to the exhibition could determine how Protestant or Catholic they are according to the world of Derry Girls.
 Designed in the style of video games of the Derry Girls era, the Interactive challenged prejudices by revealing their often comical realities.